alza-bitz/alza-bitz.github.io/posts/programmers-how-do-you-partition.md

 ***

 There seems to be a clear difference here.
-Despite the expected reduction in the number of views, given the same problem these less popular languages offer a single solution in their standard libraries that doesn't depend nearly as much on either the context or data structures involved.
+Despite the expected reduction in the number of post views, **these less popular languages offer a single solution in their standard libraries that doesn't depend nearly as much on either the context or data structures involved**.

 Without getting into why this difference might exist (although see note 1 below), _we have a situation today where a large population of programmers have to either carry this complexity in their heads or disrupt their flow to look it up, and then make a suitable decision, just to do such a simple thing?_